Trade Stock Indices

 Accumulation/Distribution Technical Analysis & Accumulation/Distribution Trading Signals

-Developed by Marc Chaikin
+Developed and Created by Marc Chaikins

 This indicator is used to assess the cumulative flow of money into and out of indices.

-The basic principle behind AD is that volume(or money flow) is a leading indicator of the price.
+The basic principle behind AD is that volume(or money flow) is a leading trading indicator of the price.
 (Volume precedes price).

 Interpretation

-This volume indicator is used to determine if volume is increasing or decreasing as the price on a chart is rising or falling.
+This volume indicator is used to determine if volume is increasing or decreasing as the market price on a chart is rising or falling.

-If on the other hand price is moving up and the volumes are not, the momentum behind the move is reducing: this creates a divergence between price and indicator & warns of a possible move in opposite direction.
+If on the other hand price is moving up and the volumes are not, the momentum behind the move is reducing: this creates a divergence setup between price and indicator & warns of a possible move in the opposite direction.

-Technical Analysis & How to Generate Signals
+Technical Analysis and How to Generate Trading Signals

 Shown Below is an example of a chart and the technical analysis explanation

-Accumulation/Distribution Indicator - Accumulation Distribution Indicator
+Accumulation/Distribution - Accumulation Distribution Indicator

 Trendline Break

-From the above chart we can see that once the trend line on the AD was broken then the price trend-line was also broken.
+From the above chart we can see that once the trend line on the AD indicator was broken then the price trend-line was also broken.

-Looking at the chart below we have added vertical lines to represent the points where the trend-lines were broken, both on the price chart and the indicator.
+Looking at the chart below we have added vertical lines to represent the points where the trendlines were broken, both on the price chart and the indicator.

 Trend Line Break - Analysis of Accumulation/Distribution indicator